fenghaitao/OpenSpec/python_port/README.md

 ```

 This will:
-- Add an `openspec` function to your shell config
+- Add an `openspec-py` alias to your shell config
-- Allow you to run `openspec` from any directory
+- Allow you to run `openspec-py` from any directory
 - Use the development version without installing

 **Prerequisites:**